slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On quiting and surrendering

 <!--
-- Don't take it personally, most people who are constantly angry are just sleep-deprived, love-deprived, or purpose-deprived.
+- Don’t take it personally, most people who are constantly angry are just sleep-deprived, love-deprived, or purpose-deprived.
 - nem todos os problemas se resolvem c o tempo. ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
 - you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.
 -->